Éléonore Caroit

-Éléonore Caroit (/fr/; born 8 July 1985) is a French lawyer and politician who also holds Swiss and Dominican citizenship.
-A member of Renaissance (RE), she has been serving as Minister of State for Francophonie and International Partnerships in the government of Prime Minister Sébastien Lecornu since 2025.
+Éléonore Anne-Marie Caroit (/fr/; born 8 July 1985) is a French lawyer and politician who also holds Swiss and Dominican citizenship.
+A member of Renaissance (RE), she has been Minister Delegate for Francophonie, International Partnerships and the French Abroad in the second government of Prime Minister Sébastien Lecornu since 2025.

 Political career

-Caroit previously represented the second constituency for French residents overseas in the National Assembly from 2022 to 2025, with a brief interruption in 2023, when the Constitutional Council ordered an election re-run.
+Caroit represented the second constituency for French citizens abroad in the National Assembly for Renaissance from 2022 to 2025, with a brief interruption in 2023, when the Constitutional Council ordered an election re-run.
 Her constituency roughly encompasses Latin America.

-In parliament, Caroit served on the Committee on Foreign Affairs from 2022 to 2025.
+In Parliament, Caroit served on the Committee on Foreign Affairs.
 In addition to her committee assignments, she chaired the French-Chilean Parliamentary Friendship Group from 2022 to 2024.
 She was also a member of the French delegation to the Inter-Parliamentary Union (IPU) from 2022 to 2024.

+In 2025, she was appointed to the second government of Prime Minister Sébastien Lecornu as Minister Delegate for Francophonie, International Partnerships and the French Abroad.